ANNOUNCEMENT – Business Events Grant Program funds available.

 It gives us great excitement to present to you your 2021 Dietitians Australia Conference!
 To quench our thirst for physical connection, whilst still providing the option to dial in from home, we are hosting this conference in a hybrid fashion.
 This is the first of its kind for DA, and we hope this new structure will particularly speak to our strong rural, regional, and overseas supports.
 After the success of the fully virtual plenary presentations in 2020, we are confident in this way forward and have a stellar programme awaiting you all in the name of: transformation, reinvention, and diversification.

 In addition to the interactive robust workshops on day one, we have three main events.
-An inspirational line up of speakers for our emerging dietitian’s plenary, a panel of experts debating the topic of “what will we be eating in 2050?”, and a carnival themed welcome reception full of colour, a drag queen and food!
+An inspirational line up of speakers for our emerging dietitian’s plenary, a panel of experts debating the topic of “what will we be eating in 2050?”, and a welcome reception full of fun!

 Day two will begin with an entertaining opening ceremony to formalise our gathering followed by an enticing lecture in honour, which we will leave as a surprise.
 The call to transform ourselves will be echoing in the halls of the Melbourne Convention and Exhibition Centre (MCEC) as our speakers detail their experience in adapting to and managing in disasters.
 For some fun, the conference dinner that evening will be themed around the world as we celebrate our diverse community.
 You will get to boogie to the salsa and the Nutbush on the same dance floor in a cultural garment of your choice.
 And to celebrate our people, Dietitians Australia awards will be handed out that evening to some of our most outstanding dietitians.